What to Pack for a Self-Catering Caravan Holiday

-We’ve put together this handy packing list for a self-catered caravan holiday in the UK so that you can pack light and enjoy your stay.
+We’ve put together a handy packing list for a self-catering caravan holiday in the UK, so you can pack light and enjoy your stay.

-If you’re new to hiring static caravans or have been a couple of times, it can feel overwhelming when you consider everything you might need to bring.
+If you’re new to hiring static caravans or have done so a couple of times, it can feel overwhelming when considering all the things you might need to bring.
 We are pros at packing for a self-catering caravan holiday in the UK as a family.
 There are essentials, luxuries and things you can afford to leave behind.
 Below is our essential checklist for your self-catering caravan trip.

 Essential Self-catering caravan checklist

-You are correct in thinking this guide is for static caravans; you know, the ones are based at holiday parks and don’t move (unless they are on the back of a lorry).
-Although most things are transferable between touring and static caravans, there are no golden rules here.
+You are correct in thinking this guide is for static caravans; you know, the ones that are based at holiday parks and don’t move (unless they are on the back of a lorry).
+Although most aspects are transferable between touring and static caravans, there are no hard and fast rules.

-As a family, we have been using self-catering caravans for nearly ten years, they aren’t as bare as you might think, and we have upgraded over the years from the basic to the premium (it comes with a dishwasher), but the essentials are always the same.
-Over the years, we’ve also learned what works and what doesn’t and to take care when leaving to make sure nothing or no one is left behind, as Bear Bear (RIP) ended up in the rubbish bin, not the bedding bag many years ago.
+As a family, we have been using self-catering caravans for nearly fifteen years.
+They aren’t as bare as you might think, and we have upgraded over the years from the basic to the premium (it comes with a dishwasher), but the essentials are always the same.
+Over the years, we’ve also learned what works and what doesn’t, and to take care when leaving to make sure nothing or no one is left behind, as Bear Bear (RIP) ended up in the rubbish bin, not the bedding bag, many years ago.
 It’s a home-from-home.

 Homeware Essentials

-If you hire a static caravan, they come with minimal essentials, including cooking utensils, pots & pans, mugs, glassware, kettle, microwave and bedding (depending on caravan grade)—everything you would use essentially at home.
+If you hire a static caravan, it comes with minimal essentials, including cooking utensils, pots & pans, mugs, glassware, a kettle, a microwave, and bedding (depending on the caravan grade) – everything you would use essentially at home.

-Here are some of the things not included (this is subject to change depending on if it’s booked privately)
+Here are some of the things not included (this is subject to change depending on whether it’s booked privately)

 - Bath towels and bath mats